 In addition, transitioning, reviewing, remediating, and closing issues discovered in projects from the former Department of Commerce remain a top priority of DEHCR.
 In an effort to ensure continued compliance, DEHCR provided training through the annual application and implementation trainings.
-As a result of these efforts, DEHCR is close to finalizing all outstanding issues with loans made by the former Department of Commerce.
+As a result of these efforts, DEHCR has finalized all outstanding issues with loans made by the former Department of Commerce and has implemented the CDBG-CLOSE program to resolve issues with outstanding CDBG-PI funding.
+With the transition to all grants made from CDBG-ED funds, DEHCR has resolved the issues surrounding CDBG-ED awards.

 The number of communities assisted with CDBG funds for Planning (CDBG-PLNG) remains low.
-DEHCR received one application in the 2017 program year and funded one.
+DEHCR received three applications during the program year and funded three.
 DEHCR staff promotes the planning program through contact with consultants, funding agency staff, and presentations at professional organization events.
 Planning utilization has historically been a challenge due to projects needing to meet a national objective and result in an eligible activity outcome.
-In 2017, DEHCR switched from a yearly deadline for PLNG applications to accepting on an on-going basis in an attempt to stimulate interest for the program.
+DEHCR has fully implemented accepting PLNG applications on an on-going basis in an attempt to stimulate interest for the program.

-The number of persons assisted with CDBG funds for public facilities projects (CDBG-PF) significantly exceeded expectations.
-DEHCR received 43 accepted applications in the 2017 program year and funded 39.
+The number of persons assisted with CDBG funds for public facilities projects (CDBG-PF) did not meet expectations.
+DEHCR received 38 accepted applications in the 2019 program year and funded 32.
 The CDBG-PF program continues to be in high demand with many non-entitlement communities facing challenges with aging public infrastructure.
 DEHCR anticipates the high demand for CDBG-PF dollars to continue in the coming years.

-Through the third full year of operation under the CDBG Housing Regions program (CDBG-H), program funds and services were made available to all eligible Wisconsin communities.
+Through the fifth full year of operation under the CDBG Housing Regions program (CDBG-H), program funds and services were made available to all eligible Wisconsin communities.
 This effort assisted in meeting geographic needs of the program.
 Contracted grantees were required to meet minimum low-income (30 percent of funds expended) thresholds in an effort to target and provide services to that population.